EL3DD: Extended Latent 3D Diffusion for Language Conditioned Multitask Manipulation: Experiments Results

 \section{Experiments \& Results}

 In this section, we present the experimental setup, followed by a discussion of the CALVIN dataset~\cite{CALVIN}.
 Finally, we present the results of our experiments and discuss the implications of our findings.
 To evaluate the proposed improvements, we conducted an ablation study, comparing the results of our methods to the 3DDA~\cite{3dda} baseline.
 We conducted our experiments using the CALVIN ABC$\to$D dataset~\cite{CALVIN}.

-Each training run utilized four Nvidia A100 80GB GPUs.
+We trained the models on the Marvin HPC Cluster at the University of Bonn.
+Each training run utilized a single SGPU node equipped with four Nvidia A100 80GB GPUs.
+The same hardware configuration was employed for testing and inference.